farnaldi/node-rest-api-boilerplate/README.md

 - `build` - Transpile TypeScript to ES6,
 - `lint` - Lint your TS code,
-- `dev` - To run the app without transpile to ES6,
+- `dev` - Run the app without transpile to ES6
 - `start` - Run the transpiled app
 - `knex:migrate:make` - Create a new migration, it needs the migration name as parameter
 - `knex:migrate:latest` - Apply the latest migrations to the database